Robert "Bud" Larsen

 Robert "Bud" Larsen (born 1942) is an American craftsman and maker of Hardanger fiddles.
 His making of Hardanger fiddles is a side activity.

 Larsen's father played violin and Hardanger fiddle.
-He had emigrated from Førde, Sunnfjord, Norway and lived for many years in Fargo, North Dakota.
+He had emigrated from Førde Municipality in Sunnfjord, Norway and lived for many years in Fargo, North Dakota.

 Robert Larsen, at the age of 14, apprenticed to the Norwegian-American violin maker Gunnar Gunnarsson Helland as a repairman and a fiddle maker in Fargo from 1957 to 1965.